markogresak/cloud-ignore-files/README.md

 ### Installing

+*Note*: This currently works only on MacOS because the use of `launchctl`.

 1. Install [unison](https://www.cis.upenn.edu/~bcpierce/unison/download.html) CLI tool.
 The easiest way is `brew install unison`.
 2. Clone or download this repository and `cd` into the folder.
 3. Check `install.sh` script and edit paths to match your system setup.
 Check variables `local_path`, `cloud_path` and `ignore_files`, which can be found at the top of the script.